BIKRAM-SAHA/learningReact/JSX/README.md

     ```Javascript
     {/* This is a comment in JSX */}
     ```
+- We can embed JavaScript statement in JSX between `{ }` but just one statement for every curly bracket block and the statement must return something.
 - NOTE: JSX cannot allow to use if-else statements.
 Instead of it, you can use conditional (ternary) expressions.
     ```javascript
     import React, { Component } from 'react';